 Every year, in mid to late October, Earth passes through a stream of dust which is debris from Halley Comet, and if you look into the sky of dawn, you can enjoy an amazing show of shooting stars.

-Forecasts expect 25 meteors per hour on October 21, 2012 with observing conditions that should be perfect.
+Forecasts expect 25 meteors per hour on October 21, 2012, with observing conditions that should be perfect.

 Since these meteors pass through the constellation of Orion, call them Orionids.
-The Orionid meteor shower is not the strongest, but certainly is one of the most beautiful meteor showers of the year.
+The Orionid meteor shower is not the strongest but is certainly one of the most beautiful meteor showers of the year.

-This year, Venus and Jupiter have moved to a position, in which together with Sirius, they form a bright triangle in the eastern sky before dawn.
+This year, Venus and Jupiter have moved to a position where together with Sirius, they form a bright triangle in the eastern sky before dawn.
 On the morning of October 21, incredible pieces of Halley Comet will come straight from the heart of this ‘heavenly trinity’.

 To view this show, you are suggested to go out one to two hours before sunrise, when the sky is still dark and the constellation of Orion is high in the sky.
-Pick a location with a wide view of the sky, despite the Orionids result from a small area near the Orion constellation and do not pass across the whole sky.
+Pick a location with a wide view of the sky, despite the fact that the Orionids result from a small area near the Orion constellation and do not pass across the whole sky.